 Saint Denis-Saint Columba School recognizes that each child is an individual, a unique human being with his/her own personality, interests, abilities, and problems.
 Each one comes from different backgrounds, pursues different goals, and learns at different rates of speed.
-We try to treat each boy and girl as an individual child of God destined to live in the newness of Christian life and in the holiness of truth.
+We try to treat student as an individual child of God destined to live in the newness of Christian life and in the holiness of truth.